SBA reopens EIDL Advance Grant with Strictly Targeted Eligibility

 The federal COVID-19 recovery law enacted in December includes more funding for targeted Economic Injury Disaster Loan (EIDL) advance grants.
 SBA has begun rolling out this new, more targeted advance grant program to businesses that received a first-round advance grant in 2020 that was under the program’s limit of $10,000, and to those who applied but received no funds because the program’s funding was already spent.

-EIDL grants will be given to small businesses located in low-income communities,* who have experienced a 30% reduction in gross receipts during any 8-week period between March 2, 2020 and December 31, 2021 compared to a comparable 8-week period before March 2 or in 2019.
-Also, if you meet this description and previously received a EIDL grant that is less than $10,000 you can reapply to receive the difference (those reapplying for the full grant will receive approval priority over new applicants).
+Small businesses may be eligible if they are located in low-income communities,* and have experienced a 30% reduction in gross receipts during any 8-week period between March 2, 2020 and December 31, 2021 compared to a comparable 8-week period before March 2 or in 2019.
+If you meet this description and previously received a EIDL advance grant that is less than $10,000, your business may be eligible receive the difference.
+Eligible businesses seeking the full $10,000 grant will be approved prior to any new applicants.

-What: The EIDL grant is a form of small business relief providing $10,000 dollars in grants, i.e., completely free and non-repayable money, to select small businesses.
-The grant program was part of the initial CARES Act in 2020, but funds were exhausted within months.
+What: The EIDL advance grant is a form of small business relief providing $10,000 dollars in grants, i.e., completely free and non-repayable money, to select small businesses.
+The grant program was part of the initial CARES Act in 2020, but funds were exhausted within weeks.
 In December, Congress allocated additional funds for the program and established more targeted eligibility criteria.

 Who is Eligible:

 - Business was in operation prior to January 31, 2020,

 - Business is located in a low-income community,* and